-"The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding."
+'The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding."

-If you use a substitute form, you are encouraged (but not required) to provide Form W-9 instructions to the payee.
+If you use a substitute form, you are required to provide the Form W-9 instructions to the payee only if he or she requests them.
 However, if the IRS has notified the payee that backup withholding applies, then you must instruct the payee to strike out the language in the certification that relates to underreporting.
 This instruction can be given orally or in writing.
 See item 2 of the Certification on Form W-9.
+You can replace "defined below" with "defined in the instructions" in item 3 of the Certification on Form W-9 when the instructions will not be provided to the payee except upon request.
 For more information, see Revenue Procedure 83-89,1983-2, C.B.
 613; amplified by Revenue Procedure 96-26 which is on page 22 of I.R.B.
 1996-8 at www.irs.gov/pub/irs-irbs/irb96-08.pdf.